 In the land there are four greats,

-The people follow the law of the land.
-The law of the land follows the spiritual law.
-The spiritual follows the law of the path.
+Man obeys material law.
+Material law obeys the spiritual law.
+The spiritual obeys the law of the path.

 The heavy is the basis of the light.

-If he is too gentle, he has no basis.
+If he rules too lightly, he loses his basis.

 The good traveller leaves no trace.
-The good speaker finds no fault.
+The good speaker is perfect.

 The good accountant does not need a tally stick.